-Last updated on May 30th, 2022 at 12:38 pm
+Last updated on April 13th, 2023 at 04:17 pm

 Forces are either conservative or nonconservative.

 Some forces, such as gravity and elastic forces, act within systems without affecting the mechanical energy of the system.
 When such forces operate, energy is conserved.
 These are called conservative forces.
 Other forces, such as friction, and forces applied from outside a system, cause the energy of the system to change so that energy is not conserved for that system.
-These are known as nonconservative forces.
+These are known as non-conservative forces.

-Define Conservative force
+Conservative force

 A force is called a conservative force if work done by it or against it depends only on the starting and ending points of a motion and not on the path taken.
-A conservative force results in stored or potential energy. example: gravitational force.

 Another definition of conservative force: A force is conservative when it does no work on an object moving around a closed path, starting and finishing at the same point.
+Hence a force is conservative if the work done by the force in moving a particle around any closed path is zero.

 gravitational force a conservative force – why?